warint/statcanR/cran-comments.md

 `tools::package_dependencies(reverse = TRUE)` against the current CRAN snapshot), so this update affects no other package.
 The public function names and existing required arguments are unchanged.

+## Pre-submission checklist (maintainer note -- remove before submitting)

+Everything below is already done: version bumped to 0.3.9, NEWS complete, local `R CMD check --as-cran` clean apart from the documented LaTeX/`tidy` artifacts, GitHub Actions R-CMD-check passing, URLs verified (the DOI 403 is a false positive that resolves in a browser), and no reverse dependencies.

+Remaining steps to run at actual submission time:

+1. **win-builder** -- `devtools::check_win_devel()` and
+   `devtools::check_win_release()`; update the "Test environments" and "R CMD check results" sections above with the outcome.
+2. **Spell check** -- `devtools::spell_check()`.
+3. **Submit** -- `devtools::release()` (runs its interactive checklist,
+   submits, and writes the `CRAN-SUBMISSION` record).

+Then delete this checklist section so CRAN sees only the submission comments.
 </content>